eaglerock1337/marks.dev/docs/aboutme.md

 > Yes, this is very much in the works!

-I'm a Site Reliability Engineer in Fair Lawn, NJ.
-I've been running production systems for over 15 years, and I specialize in Linux, containerization, and automation.
+I'm a Site Reliability Engineer in New Jersey.
+I've been running production Linux systems for over 15 years, and I specialize in Linux administration, containerization, and automation.

 ## skills

-- **Linux** - all distros, but Debian and Ubuntu are my favorites
+- **Linux** - distro-agnostic, but I favor Debian/Ubuntu
 - **Infra-as-code** - Ansible, Terraform, Chef, Docsify
 - **Containerization** - Docker, Kubernetes, and Docker Compose
 - **Automation** - Jenkins, GitHub Actions, ArgoCD